AlvinStanescu/ControllerTester/README.md

 * incompatible with pre-2.0 projects, please create a different project

 ## Further development
 The tool is designed to be easily extendable with plug-in Controller Fault Models.
-A template for Fault Models will be provided in a future version.
+Other fault models will be provided in a future version.